blackgrape2025/peterdavanzo-site/content/about.md

-I [write](https://peterdavanzo.com/writing/).
-I read.
-I play and listen to a lot of music.

 There's a quote I love by Ernest Hemingway:

 <i>"All you have to do is write one true sentence.
 Write the truest sentence that you know."</i>